warrenmcg/absSimSeq/README.md

 # absSimSeq

-**NOTE**: this tool is in alpha stage of development.
-If you choose to try it, any constructive feedback is greatly appreciated!
-A vignette is coming soon!
+**NOTE**: A preprint is coming soon!
+If you choose to try this, any constructive feedback is greatly appreciated!

 This package simulates RNA-Seq experiments with an explicit definition of the absolute RNA counts.